Code-Institute-Submissions/MS-Project-1-v-3/README.md

     *   User stories
         * **As a First Time Visitor, I want to understand the main purpose of the site and learn more about the organisation.**
-        As soon as the page is opened User is presented with a welcome message that states the purpose of the organisation and describes main services.
+        As soon as the page is opened User is presented with a welcome message that states the purpose of the organisation and describes its main services.
         ![](assets/docs/images/welcome.png)
         *  **As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.**
         The website has a navbar that is centered just under the header.
 When any of the nav links is clicked the User can easily get access to relevant section of the page.